prathamesh-sonpatki/o11y-wiki/README.md

 ### Service

-A service is a software component or system that provides a specific set of functions to other applications or users.
-In SRE, services are monitored and managed to ensure their reliability and availability.
+A [Service](https://last9.io/blog/services-not-server-observability/) is a software component or system providing specific functions to other applications or users.
+A service can be
+- Combination of endpoints that fall under the purview of a payment team.
+- A piece of code catering to the Reconciliation workflow.
+- A demographic-based Personal Information Collector.
+- A data warehouse catering to the API and Billing teams.

+Or A combination of all of the above.

 ### Summary